ayumi-cloud/orb/README.md

 * "`text/event-stream`"
 * "`text/csv`"

-A request has an associated **opaque media URL** ("N/A", "initial-request", "not-opaque" or a URL).
+A request has an associated **no-cors media URL** ("N/A", "initial-request", or a URL).
 "N/A" unless explicitly stated otherwise.

 To determine whether to allow response _response_ to a request _request_, run these steps: